lmcai/PhyloHerb/README.md

 We will use [GetOrganelle](https://github.com/Kinggerm/GetOrganelle) to assemble the plastome, mitochondrial genome, and ribosomal regions.
 It requires minimal tweak for various types of data.
 I highly recommend [installing it using conda](https://github.com/Kinggerm/GetOrganelle#installation--initialization) so that all its dependencies are in your environment.

-1. Input:
+### 1. Input:

 Illumina FASTQ reads for each species, single-ended or pair-ended, zipped or unzipped.
 Do not filter the reads or trim adapters, GetOrganelle will take care of it.

-2. How to:
+### 2. How to:

-The basic commands for running assembly with pair end data is as follows:
+After loading GetOrganelle to your environment, the basic commands for running assembly with pair end data is as follows:

 ```
 #To assemble plant plastome